gerket/gerket.github.io/_posts/2018-10-17-Web-Scraping-APIs.md

 'http://pokeapi.co/api/v2/pokemon/58'
 ```

 This is the website url that I'm going to request information from.
 I've broken the url down into its different components so that later on, if I want to get a different Pokemon or get information from a different part of the website, I won't have to change as much and there are less points of failure.
 Getting to this point does require some prior knowledge of the API.
 For one, you need to know it exists.
 You also need to know what you're looking for.
-In this case I also need to know Growlithe's pokedex number which, as I'm sure you already know, is 58.
+In this case, I also need to know Growlithe's pokedex number which, as I'm sure you already know, is 58.

 Now that we have the initial import and url set up, it's time to get the data.
 To do this I am going to send a `GET` request to the url I just made.
-Assuming everything goes right, I should get a `.json` object back with all of the pertinant information I could want about Growlithe.
+Assuming everything goes right, I should get a `.json` object back with all of the pertinent information I could want about Growlithe.

 ```python
 result = requests.get(endpoint)